Is Your Epoxy Food Safe? How To Check ✅

 Not necessarily.
 Clear epoxy resins vary in composition.
 Some may contain additives or components that are not safe for direct food contact.

-Always choose resins specifically formulated for food-related applications, even if they are clear, to ensure the safety of your projects.
+Always choose resins specifically formulated for food-related applications.

 Yes, look for epoxy resins that comply with recognized certifications and standards for food safety.